Waterloo & City line

-The Waterloo & City line, colloquially known as The Drain, is a shuttle line of the London Underground that runs between Waterloo and Bank stations with no intermediate stops.
+The Waterloo & City line, colloquially known as The Drain, is a shuttle line of the London Underground which runs between Waterloo and Bank stations with no intermediate stops.
 Its primary traffic consists of commuters from south-west London, Surrey and Hampshire arriving at Waterloo main line station and travelling forward to the City of London financial district.
 For this reason, the line has historically not operated on Sundays or public holidays, except in very limited circumstances.
 The line was closed during the COVID-19 pandemic; since reopening in October 2021 it is open only on weekdays.
-It is one of only two lines on the Underground network to run completely underground, the other being the Victoria line.
+It is the only fully-subterranean tube line; the Victoria line runs completely underground in passenger service but has a ground-level depot.

 Printed in turquoise on the Tube map, it is by far the shortest line on the Underground network, being 2.37 km long, with an end-to-end journey lasting just four minutes.
 In absolute terms, it is the least-used Tube line, carrying just over 17 million passengers annually.
 However, in terms of the average number of journeys per kilometre it is the third-most intensively used line behind the Jubilee and Victoria lines.

-The line was built by the Waterloo & City Railway Company and was opened in 1898 (at the time, Bank station was named "City").
+The line was built by the Waterloo and City Railway Company and was opened in 1898 (at the time, Bank station was named "City").
 When it opened it was the second electric underground railway in London, following the City and South London Railway (now part of the Northern line).
 Its construction was supported by the London and South Western Railway, whose main line trains ran into Waterloo, and for many years it continued to be owned and operated by the LSWR and its successors as a part of the national railway network, not as part of the London Underground network it resembled.
 Following a major refurbishment and replacement of rolling stock by Network SouthEast in the early 1990s, operations were transferred to London Underground in 1994.

 History

 Background

 The London and South Western Railway (LSWR) reached Waterloo Bridge on 11 July 1848, serving routes from Southampton and Richmond.
 It was officially renamed Waterloo in October 1882.

-That the station was not within walking distance of the City of London was viewed as a serious shortcoming.
-The LSWR had hoped to build a line eastwards to near London Bridge but because of the slump following the railway mania, and the high cost of building through the area, this idea was abandoned.
-When the South Eastern Railway opened an extension from London Bridge to Charing Cross in 1864, a connecting railway line from it to Waterloo was built, but friction and competitive hostility between the companies meant the line saw no regular passenger movements.
+It was viewed as a serious shortcoming that the station was not within walking distance of the City of London.
+The LSWR had hoped to build a line eastwards to near London Bridge, but because of the slump following the railway mania, and the high cost of building through the area, this idea was abandoned.
+When the South Eastern Railway opened an extension from London Bridge to Charing Cross in 1864, a connecting railway line was built from there to Waterloo, but friction and competitive hostility between the companies meant the line saw no regular passenger movements.
 Under pressure from the LSWR, the SER constructed Waterloo Junction station, now called Waterloo East, on the Charing Cross line.
-The station opened in January 1869, but through ticketing was refused and the onward connection remained frustratingly unsatisfactory.
+The station opened in January 1869, but through ticketing was refused and the onward connection remained unsatisfactory.